HighSchoolHacking/GLS/Documentation/Design/Classes/Member Variables.md

 This takes in the variable's privacy optionally, then the instance name and variable name.

 Privacy may be `"public"`, `"protected"`, or `"private"`, and defaults to `public"` if not provided.
-For languages that don't support privacy, variable name name may receive a prefix as per the language's convention.
+For languages that don't support privacy, variable name may receive a prefix as per the language's convention.

 ### `member variable declare`